-In an emergency where you believe someone to be in imminent danger, contact 911 at once and then notify the Office of Public Safety at ext.
+In an emergency where you believe someone to be in imminent danger, contact 911 at once and then notify the Office of Campus Safety at ext.
 8-2222.

 The Role of the Employee Assistance Program:

-In the event of a major workplace incident that affects or has the potential to affect the mental health of University employees, the University provides initial counseling and support services through the Employee Assistance Program, Carebridge Life Resources.
-This service is available to employees and their immediate family members and the toll-free number is 1-800-437-0911.
+In the event of a major workplace incident that affects or has the potential to affect the mental health of University employees, the University provides initial counseling and support services through the Employee Assistance Program, powered by Optum.
+This service is available to faculty and employees and their immediate family members and the toll-free number is 888-980-8740.

 All employees have responsibility for reporting any violent or threatening behavior to a supervisor or HR Officer at once.
 The University also encourages employees to contact their Human Resources Officer and/or the Employee Assistance Program that help them to learn about working with each other, communication, problem solving, building effective working relationships, stress management and other related topics.

 Supervisors in particular have the responsibility to learn to recognize the early signs of hostile, potentially threatening behavior and to take appropriate preventive action.
 Ignoring early signs can be mistaken as approval of the behavior and can lead to escalation.

 Below are signs that may indicate potential for violence:

 - Expression by the employee that others are out to get him or take his job; chronically disgruntled.

 - Recent isolation of employee from co-workers; unusually poor social skills.